-4.1 Data and Experiment Setting
+4.1 Data and Experiment Setup

-The GBIF global species occurrence dataset has 375+ million species occurrences records as of 08/02/2012.
+The GBIF global species occurrence dataset has 375+ million species occurrences records as of 08/02/2012 when we obtained the dataset.
 Our preprocessing results have shown that the dataset contains 1,487,496 species, 168,280 genus, 1,142 families in 262 classes, 109 phyla and 9 kingdoms.
 The majority (95.7%) of the records is related to animals and plants.
 A large portion (74.1%) is geo-referenced (with latitude/longitude coordinates at different accuracy levels) and can be associated with terrestrial eco-regions.
 The WWF ecoregion dataset comes in ESRI shapefile format and has 14,458 polygons, 16,838 rings and 4,028,622 points.
 The ecoregion data volume is relatively small when compared to today's CPU memory capacities.
 However, the raw GBIF species occurrence data we received is in the form of a relational database dump with 35 columns and has a total data volume of 180 GB.
 Many of these columns use the variable character type which makes random accesses very difficult.
 We have extracted individual columns and converted them into binary format for further processing.
 In this study, we primarily focus on three attributes, i.e., latitude, longitude and taxon identifier.
+The total data volume of the three columns is about 4.2 GB for the 375 million point data records.
 As the total data volume of the three attributes is less than 1/3 of the CPU memory in our experiment system (16 GB), hereafter we assume that all data involved are memory-resident.

 We have empirically set the data grid resolution to 1 arc-minute (approximately 2 kilometers around the equator) primarily because this might be the finest resolution for global biodiversity studies and it may already be beyond the accuracy of some species occurrence records.
 The width and height of the resulting grid are 21,600 and 10,800, respectively.
 The gridded coordinates of a point location can be easily stored as a 2-byte short integer along both longitude and latitude dimensions.
-As the indexing grid resolutions are allowed to be coarser than the data grid resolution, we have chosen three grid resolutions for spatial indexing, i.e., 2^n2^n for n=13, 14 and 15, to investigate how various performance measurements change with indexing grid resolutions.
+As the indexing grid resolutions are allowed to be coarser than the data grid resolution, we have chosen three grid resolutions for spatial indexing, i.e., $2^{n}2^n$ for n=13, 14 and 15, to investigate how various performance measurements change with indexing grid resolutions.

 All experiments are performed on a Dell Precision T5400 workstation equipped with 16 GB memory and a 500 GB 7200 RPM hard drive.
 The workstation has dual quad-core Intel E5405 CPUs (8 cores in total) running at 2.00 GHZ and with 6MB L2 cache per core pair, 128 KB L1 cache per core and 12.8 GB/s memory bandwidth per CPU.
-The workstation is also equipped with an Nvidia Quadra 6000 GPU device with 448 CUDA cores (1.15 GHz), 6 GB GDDR5 memory and 144 GB/s memory bandwidth.
+The workstation is also equipped with an Nvidia Quadro 6000 GPU device with 448 CUDA cores (1.15 GHz), 6 GB GDDR5 memory and 144 GB/s memory bandwidth.
 The sustainable disk I/O speed is about 100 MB/s while the theoretical data transfer speed between the CPU and the GPU is 8 GB/s through PCI-E. The relevant software installed on the workstation are Nvidia CDUA SDK 5.0 (with Thrust library 1.6), g++ 4.6.3 and Intel TBB 4.1.
-All programs, including the two serial implementations using traditional technologies (Section 4.3), are optimized with -O3 during compilations for fair comparisons.
+All programs, including the two serial implementations using traditional technologies (Section 4.3), are optimized with -O3 option during compilations for fair comparisons.

-4.2 Overall Experiment results
+4.2 Overall Results